Fact-checked by the The Credit Scout editorial team

 How Does Debt Settlement Compare to Other Debt Relief Options?

-Debt settlement is not the only path out of unmanageable debt — and its debt settlement credit score impact is notably worse than some alternatives.
+Settlement is not the only path out of unmanageable debt, and its credit score impact is worse than some alternatives.
 The table below compares the four main options side by side.

 | Option | Credit Score Impact | Reporting Duration |